eNCYs/BinAdd-Cmod_A7-35T/README.md

 # BinAdd
 Binary Adder for the Cmod A7-35T.

+**2 Bit Version**

+To program via Quad-SPI, download BinAdd-Cmod_A7-35T/BinAdd3.runs/impl_1/BinAdd.bin and program in Vivado.
+Alternatively, you can use USB-JTAG to test the program by downloading BinAdd-Cmod_A7-35T/BinAdd3.runs/impl_1/BinAdd.bit and program in Vivado.

+**4 Bit Version**

-To program via Quad-SPI, download BinAdd/BinAdd3.runs/impl_1/BinAdd.bin and program in Vivado.
+To program via Quad-SPI, download BinAdd-Cmod_A7-35T/4BitBinAdd/4BitBinAdd.runs/impl_1/BinAdd4Bit.bit and program in Vivado.
-Alternatively, you can use USB-JTAG to test the program by downloading BinAdd/BinAdd3.runs/impl_1/BinAdd.bit and program in Vivado.
+Alternatively, you can use USB-JTAG to test the program by downloading BinAdd-Cmod_A7-35T/4BitBinAdd/4BitBinAdd.runs/impl_1/BinAdd4Bit.bin and program in Vivado.

 **I/O configuration**